 Bauhaus in Tel Aviv

-Central Tel Aviv has the world’s largest collection of Bauhaus style buildings.
-The International Modern Style of architecture appeared in Europe in the years immediately following World War One.
+Central Tel Aviv has the world’s largest collection of Bauhaus-style buildings.
+The International Modern Style of architecture appeared in Europe in the years immediately following the First Word War.
 Its greatest exponent was the Bauhaus School of Arts, Design and Architecture, founded by Walter Gropius in Weimar Germany in 1919.
 The Bauhaus School later moved to Berlin and was closed by the Nazis in 1933.
-Over the years many have come to regard the terms Bauhaus and International Modern Style as synonymous.
+Over the years, many have come to regard the terms Bauhaus and International Modern Style as synonymous.

-Bauhaus style architecture favored functionality for the benefit of the residents over decoration.
+Bauhaus style architecture favored functionality for the benefit of the residents over aesthetics.
 In building design, the organization of space took prominence over mass.
 Architects strove to optimize light and ventilation, an especially important challenge as they moved from central Europe to Middle East.
-Bauhaus buildings standout for neat flowing lines, both vertically and horizontally.
+Bauhaus buildings stand out for neat flowing lines, both vertically and horizontally.
 Decorative elements were avoided.
 Construction favored the use of modern materials and relied on an internal shell rather than being supported by external walls.
-In Tel Aviv many Bauhaus buildings were built standing on pillars with dangling corners to provide for greater ventilation and shady areas outdoors.
+In Tel Aviv, many Bauhaus buildings were built standing on pillars with dangling corners to provide for greater ventilation and shady areas outdoors.

 The Bauhaus buildings are all on the street and so they are accessible as a normal street.